Diamoon18/image-pro-1.0/README.md

 3. Looping over successive pixels in the image.
 4. Get the RGB values.
 5. Adding one to an array with an index equal to the colour component.(wyjasnienie na rysunku)
-6. Creating new object plotRGB and invoke the drwPlot() method.
+6. Creating new object plotRGB and invoke the drawPlot() method.
 ```java
  		File input = new File(picturePath);
 		 try {